 Image credits: The Instacart Online Grocery Shopping Dataset 2017

-The above graph depicts that major population in the USA tends to order healthier & staple snacks in the first half of the day whereas, ice-cream & other half-baked products are ordered in the later half of the day.
+The above graph depicts that the major population in the USA tends to order healthier & staple snacks in the first half of the day whereas, ice-cream & other half-baked products are ordered in the latter half of the day.

 How does Instacart make money?